tymyrddin/purple/source/docs/foundations/system-effectiveness/for-defence.md

 ### Testing models deliberately

 Assumptions degrade.
-The environment changes, the assumption does not, and the model gradually diverges from reality without anyone noticing.
+An environment changes, an assumption does not, and a model gradually diverges from reality without anyone noticing.

 Deliberate model testing is not the same as penetration testing.
 It is asking specific questions: does the isolation